Changes to our admission guidelines to 2023-2024 application cycle will be updated and published by February 2023.

 Yes.
 SUPA’s curriculum includes independent study, lecture, discussions, small-group work, case-based exercises, and practical application at both sites.
 The curriculum is delivered synchronously between the two sites utilizing distance learning technology for lecture-based learning.
 The lecture can originate from either site.
 Practical application courses such as physical exam, anatomy lab, and clinical integration case exercises are held in an in-person format with a low student to faculty ratio comparable at both sites.
 On occasion, students may be required to travel to either one of the sites or to another location for special events or training.

-1) Admitted to the SUPA Program, may I defer my admission to the following year?
+1) If I am admitted to the SUPA Program, may I defer my admission to the following year?

-2) Wait-Listed and not admitted, do I need to reapply the following year?
+2) If I have alternate status and are not admitted, do I need to reapply the following year?

 Yes, candidates on the wait-list who are not offered a seat for the current admissions cycle must reapply through CASPA in order to be considered for subsequent admission decisions.

-3) Denied, can I reapply and how can I improve my application?
+3) If I am denied, can I reapply and how can I improve my application?

 The SUPA Program encourages reapplication as it is an indication of motivation and perseverance.
-The successful candidate typically exceeds minimal entrance requirements in multiple areas.
+The successful candidate typically exceeds minimum entrance requirements in multiple areas.
 In addition, his/her interview demonstrates a high level of professionalism, in-depth knowledge regarding the SUPA Program and the PA profession as well as excellent communication skills.
-Candidates may request a general review of their application by email thru the pa@su.edu email.
-The program publishes a “Characteristics of Admitted Students” profile on its recently admitted class on its web site to view as a benchmark for improving one’s application.
+Candidates may request a general review of their application by email through the admissions email at pa@su.edu.
+The program publishes a “Characteristics of Admitted Students’ ‘ profile on its recently admitted class on its web site to view as a benchmark for improving one’s application.

 Yes.
-Candidates with transcripts from another country must submit them to the World Education Services (WES) for course-to-course translation and evaluation.
-If the evaluation shows a prerequisite as completed, it will generally be accepted by the program if it meets the time, credit hour and grade requirements.
+Candidates with transcripts from another country must submit them to the World Education Services (WES) (or equivalent) for course-by-course translation and evaluation (or equivalent).
+Courses taken outside of the United States will count toward degree requirements and undergraduate and overall science GPAs.
+Prerequisites must be completed at a college or university in the United States therefore, the prerequisite GPA cannot be determined from courses outside of the United States.
 Please contact Shenandoah University’s International Admissions Office if you have questions regarding English proficiency and visa requirements.
 The phone number is 540-665-4581.

 Additional information on the PA Profession can be obtained at these Web sites: